-In December 2019, the Compensation Committee revised the compensation peer group due to the merger of two current members: Nanometrics and Rudolph Technologies.
+In December 2019, the Compensation Committee revised the compensation peer group due to the merger of two then current members: Nanometrics and Rudolph Technologies.
 As the surviving entity of this merger, Onto Innovation, still met the peer group financial and product profile, it was added to the peer group now consisting of 16 companies.

-For 2020, the compensation peer group now consists of the following 16 companies:
+For 2021, the compensation peer group continues to consist of the following 16 companies:

-Advanced Energy Industries MTS Systems

-Axcelis Technologies Novanta
+Advanced Energy Industries MTS Systems Axcelis Technologies Novanta

 Brooks Automation Onto Innovation

 Cabot Microelectronics OSI Systems

 Cirrus Logic Photronics

 Entegris Synaptics

-FormFactor Ultra Clean Holdings

-Kulicke & Soffa Veeco Instruments
+FormFactor Ultra Clean Holdings Kulicke & Soffa Veeco Instruments